Wander Franco Player Props: Rays vs. Guardians

 Wander Franco At The Plate

-- Franco has an OPS of .824, fueled by an OBP of .346 and a team-best slugging percentage of .478 this season.
+- Franco leads Tampa Bay in slugging percentage (.475) thanks to 46 extra-base hits.

-- Among the qualifying hitters in MLB play, his batting average ranks 26th, his on-base percentage ranks 45th, and he is 34th in the league in slugging.
+- Among qualifying batters in MLB, his batting average ranks 24th, his on-base percentage ranks 45th, and he is 34th in the league in slugging.

-- Franco enters this game on a six-game hitting streak.
-Over the course of his last games, he's hitting .550 with three homers.
+- Franco enters this game on a seven-game hitting streak.
+During his last games, he's hitting .450 with two homers.

-- Franco has picked up a hit in 68.5% of his 111 games this season, with more than one hit in 32.4% of those games.
+- Franco has reached base via a hit in 77 games this season (of 112 played), and had multiple hits in 36 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.